efalope2059/Group16-Final-INST377FA2021/README.md

 - PUT - Updates an existing record by fight_mode_id number based on req.body
 - DELETE - Deletes an existing record by fight_mode_id number

+`/api/extinction` - API route to see extinction information for each extinction
+- GET - Returns a JSON object containing information about each extinction
+- POST - Inserts a new record into the MYSQL database based on req.body
+- PUT - Updates an existing record by extinction_id number based on req.body
+- DELETE - Deletes an existing record by extinction_id number

 ## Known Bugs
 As of 12/2/2021, the POST method for the animals API unfortunately does not function due to foreign key constraints in the database that requires each record in the animals table to have values in the foreign key columns (such as extinction_extinction_id, etc).
 ## Future Developments